-A minimum 2:2 Honours degree in geography, geology, earth science, environmental science, development studies, or a related subject, or an equivalent international qualification.
-International students require IELTS 6.5 with a minimum 5.5 in each band or equivalent.
-Other pplicants will be considered on an individual basis.
+A minimum 2:2 BSc (Hons) degree in either geography, geology, earth science, environmental science, development studies, or a related subject, or an equivalent international qualification.
+Other applicants will be considered on an individual basis.

 Months of entry